 Use industry-approved standards to size and install the supply and return air duct system.
 Refer to ACCA Manual D. This will result in a quiet and low-static system that has uniform air distribution.
-See figure below for proper duct installation.
+See FIGURE 19 for duct installation.